cbmr-data/cbmr-data.github.io/esrum/source/services/containers.rst

 Singularity will otherwise cache the individual parts of the image it downloaded in ``~/.singularity``.
-As described in :ref:`p_usage_filesystem` your home is limited to 100 GB and larger docker images can easily take up GBs of space.
+As described in :ref:`p_usage_filesystem` your home is limited to 100 GB and larger docker images can easily take up gigabytes of space.

 Once you have run the ``build`` command, the image can be run using the ``singularity run`` command:

 .. code-block:: console

    $ singularity run pegi3s_bwa_0.7.17.sif bwa

    Program: bwa (alignment via Burrows-Wheeler transformation)
    Version: 0.7.17-r1188
    Contact: Heng Li <lh3@sanger.ac.uk>

-It is also possible to run dockerhub images "directly" by using a ``docker://`` URL instead of the path to a singularity image:
+It is also possible to run `Docker Hub`_ images "directly" by using a ``docker://`` URL instead of the path to a singularity image:

 .. code-block:: console

    $ singularity run docker://pegi3s/bwa:0.7.17 bwa

-However, this caches the image in your home folder and it is therefore not recommended for the reasons described above.
+However, this caches the image in your home folder, and it is therefore not recommended for the reasons described above.

 Running custom Docker/Podman images